camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/index.md

 sidebar_label: "Overview"
 ---

-We recommend you use Kubernetes when deploying Camunda Cloud Self-Managed to production.
+We recommend you to use Kubernetes when deploying Camunda Cloud Self-Managed to production.

 This chapter is divided into the following sections: